noahcoad/google-spell-check/README.md

   * via right-click context menu > Google Spell Check
   * via Command Pallet, ctrl+shift+p (command+shift+p in OSX) > Google Spell Check
 1. be patient, may take a second for google to return a result
-if nothing changes, google probably thinks your spelling is okay, or has no idea what you're talking about
+If nothing changes, google probably thinks your spelling is okay, or has no idea what you're talking about.
+Try selecting some more words to give google context.

 ## Finally
 See also: You may like this [Open URL](https://github.com/noahcoad/open-url) sublime package.